 Enter your text here...

-Founded 37 years ago, the Institute’s mission is to further cultural and educational development in the arts and dance spaces across the country of Colombia as a whole, within the challenging context of an on-going 65 year-old internal war that has uprooted hundreds of thousands from their homes and villages, and expanded greatly the size of cities.
-The institute offers three art-based programs: Classical Ballet, National and Contemporary Dance, and Traditional and Folkloric Cultures.
+Founded 37 years ago, the institute’s mission is to further cultural and educational development in the arts and dance spaces across the whole of Colombia.
+For most of that time, Incolballet faced the challenges of the 65-year long guerilla war that uprooted and displaced hundreds of thousands of people from their homes and villages, causing the huge and disorganized expansion of the principal cities.

-Based in Cali, Colombia, it currently has 456 students, many of whom take advantage of the institute’s full, all-day educational program, that combines traditional schooling topics with ballet and dance programs.
+Based in Cali, Colombia, Incolballet currently has 456 students, most of whom take advantage of the institute’s full, all-day educational program, that combines traditional subjects with ballet and dance programs.

 Against the odds, the institute has produced some exceptional dancers, with many of them going on to dance internationally, in highly regarded companies, including the English National Ballet.